John Sanchez

-John A. Sanchez (born January 11, 1963) is an American politician who served as the 29th lieutenant governor of New Mexico from 2011 to 2019.
+John A. Sánchez (born January 11, 1963) is an American businessman and politician who served as the 29th lieutenant governor of New Mexico from 2011 to 2019.

 Early life

 Sanchez, the youngest of eight children, was born and raised in North Valley, New Mexico.
 Sanchez's great-great grandfather was a territorial legislator in 1860, and his grandfather served as a state representative in 1930.

 Career

 In 1997, Sanchez was elected Trustee for the Village of Los Ranchos.

 Sanchez, a one-time flight attendant and real estate agent, started Right Way Roofing, a small business in Albuquerque, after high school.
 In 1993, Right Way Roofing was named Small Business of the Year by the Albuquerque Hispano Chamber of Commerce.

 New Mexico House of Representatives

 2000 election

 Sanchez was elected to the New Mexico House of Representatives, defeating 30-year incumbent and Speaker of the House Raymond Sanchez, 51%-49%, a difference of just 206 votes.